-any form of automated processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
-Profiling is an example of Automated Processing.
+: any form of automated processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling is an example of Automated

+Processing.

-Company name : Talbot Heath School School Trust Ltd
+: Talbot Heath School School Trust Ltd Company name

-Company Staff : all staff, contractors, agency workers, consultants, directors, governors and others.
+: all staff, contractors, agency workers, consultants, Company Staff directors, governors and others.

-Consent : agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the and how to process Personal Data.
+: agreement which must be freely given, specific, informed Consent and be an unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal how to process Personal Data.
 It is responsible for establishing practices and policies in line with the UK GDPR.
 We are the Data Controller of all Personal Data relating to the School's staff and Personal Data used in our business for our own commercial purposes.

-Processing of Personal Data relating to them.
+Data relating to them.

-Data Controller : the person or organisation that determines when, why we hold Personal Data.
-Data Subjects may be nationals or residents of any country and may have tools and assessments used to identify and reduce legal rights regarding their Personal Data.
+: the person or organisation that determines when, why and Data Controller hold Personal Data.
+Data Subjects may be nationals or residents of any country and may have legal rights tools and assessments used to identify and reduce risks of regarding their Personal Data.

-Data Subject : a living, identified or identifiable individual about whom risks of a data processing activity.
-DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.
+: a living, identified or identifiable individual about whom we Data Subject a data processing activity.
+DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programs involving the